Free Audio PMCS Apps

 (2) A copy of approved promotion board proceedings.

-(4) Upon out-processing, a copy of the recommended list dated no earlier than the previous month will be added to the packet.
+(4) a copy of the recommended list dated no earlier than the previous month.

-(5) Any document used to confirm promotion points on the promotion point addition worksheet form.
-DD Form 214 (Certificate of Release or Discharge from Active Duty) is a valid promotion point source document.
+(5) Any document used to confirm promotion points on the promotion point worksheet.

-(6) All documents used to confirm promotion points will be date stamped the date received at the PROM on the front of the document to produce an audit trail.
+(6) All documents used to confirm promotion points will be date stamped.

 34. Para 3-10 What is the primary zone for SGT and SSG board appearance?

 A: 1.
 SSG: 70 months TIS and 8 months TIMIG.

 2. SGT: 34 months TIS and 6 months TIMIG.

 35. Para 3-10 What is the secondary zone for SGT and SSG board appearance?